rki-mf1/breakfast/README.md

 Alternatively, you can also use [Nextclade Web](https://clades.nextstrain.org/) to process your fasta and export the genomic profile as "nextclade.tsv".

-Since the input tsv of Nextclade  look a little different from the covSonar tsv, you need to specify the additional parameters `--id-col`, `--clust-col` and `--sep2` for identifying the correct columns.
+Clustering with a maximum SNP-distance of 1 and excluding clusters below a size of 5 sequences.
+Since the input tsv of Nextclade looks a little different from the covSonar tsv, you need to specify the additional parameters `--id-col`, `--clust-col` and `--sep2` for identifying the correct columns.

-Clustering with a maximum SNP-distance of 1 and excluding clusters below a size of 5 sequences

 ```
 conda activate breakfast
 breakfast/src/breakfast.py \
-   --input-file nextclade.tsv \
+   --input-file output/nextclade.tsv \
    --max-dist 1 \
    --min-cluster-size 5 \
    --id-col "seqName" \